BRsurendra31/React/2__hooks-counter_App/re-rendering.md

 - 2. **Rendering Hierarchy:**
     - When a parent component updates its own state, it re-renders itself and all its children.
     - When a child component changes its own state, only that child re-renders — the parent does not re-render.
-- 3. **Optimized Re-renders:**
-React uses a virtual DOM and a reconciliation process to optimize rendering.
-It compares the virtual DOM with the real DOM to determine what has changed and only updates the necessary parts of the actual DOM.
-- 4. **React.memo:**
-You can further optimize component re-renders using React.memo, which prevents functional components from re-rendering if their props have not changed.
-This is useful for performance optimization in larger applications.

 Example